Samuel Atta Akyea: Political life

 Atta Akyea entered politics in 2008 when he was elected the parliamentarian for the Abuakwa South constituency.
 He competed against two other aspirants, namely, Sammy Osei of the National Democratic Congress and Nana Addo Aikins, an Independent candidate.
 He won the election by obtaining 22,681 votes out of the 30,109 which represented 75.3% of valid votes cast.
 He succeeded Nana Addo Dankwa Akufo-Addo, who stepped down as MP in order to concentrate on his presidential ambitions.
-Atta Akyea went on to retain his seat in the two subsequent elections held in 2012 and 2016.
-In parliament, he has served on various committees including the Finance, Public Accounts Judiciary and Appointments Committees of Parliament.
+Atta Akyea went on to retain his seat in the 2012, 2016 and 2020 elections.
+In parliament, he has served on various committees including the Finance, Public Accounts, Judiciary and Appointments Committees.

 2016 election

 In the 2016 Ghanaian general election, he won the Abuakwa South Constituency parliamentary seat with 28,442 votes making 78.7.61% of the total votes cast whilst the NDC parliamentary candidate Owuraku Amofah had 7,697 votes making 21.3% of the total votes cast.